Johnny Depp And Brad Pitt: Were Their Careers Damaged By Divorce Scandals?

 Johnny Depp and Brad Pitt have enjoyed long and successful careers in the movie industry.
 Depp and Pitt are both highly talented and in great demand at the box office.
-Their fan support is overwhelming, and yet both have suffered some career setbacks, following their messy divorces.
+Their fan support is overwhelming, and yet both have suffered some career setbacks following their messy divorces.

 Johnny Depp’s ex-wife Amber Heard has alleged she was abused by Johnny Depp after he allegedly threw a six ounce iPhone at her.
 The police, however, said they found no evidence of any crime, according to this quote from LAPD spokesman Sgt.
 Marlon Marrache in People.